GitauHarrison/mbeca-ciaku/README.md

 - A random user can register themselves
 - They will be required to authenticate themselves before they can access the application
 - Can update their financial information (budget, income, expenses, assets, liabilities)
-- They can download their data as a encrypted PDF file
+- They can download their data as an encrypted PDF file

 ## How To Use The Application